How To Build a World-Class Free Trial Landing Page

 • Written testimonial with customer logo.

-Unlike the SaaS free trial landing pages, the one for Litmus is very sales-oriented.
 First of all, you know they offer a free trial, but it’s not immediately clear for how long.
-Do you see “Total after free 7-day trail” in the photo?
+In the photo, do you see “Total after free 7-day trail: 99/mo?”

 9. Chargify's Free Trial

-Chargify is a subscription billing service for B2b SaaS companies.
+Chargify is a subscription billing service for B2B SaaS companies.
 The company took a “go big or go home” approach to selecting their free trial landing page elements.

 Chargify's Free Trial Landing Page

-Elements the company includes on the page are:
+Elements the company page included:

-• Showcasing customer logos that use Chargify as social proof.
+• Customer logos are social proof.

 • A bullet list of reasons explains how you benefit from Chargify services.

-10. ConvertKit’s Free Trial
+10. ConvertKit’s 14-Day Free Trial

 Musicians, authors, podcasts, and coaches use ConvertKit.
 It may be the element of mystery that entices creatives to sign up and try CovertKit for free.
 How exactly does CovertKit serve you?

-CovertKit’s Free Trial Sign up
+ConvertKit's Free Trial Sign up

 The company’s free trial landing page is basic.
 You create a new account using your email and password (no character specification listed) and tick the box that you comply with the terms of service and privacy policy.
 There’s an image of a guy working on a podcast but no written testimonial or additional social proof.